Allied Leaders of World War II: Joseph Stalin (Part 2)

 The Allied leaders — Joseph Stalin, Winston Churchill, and Franklin D. Roosevelt — met in 1943 (The Tehran Conference) and in 1945 (The Yalta Conference) to discuss what the world would look like after WWII.

-You are about to learn more about the decisions made at the Yalta conference by reading an article and watching a video.
-As you read the article and watch the video, make a list of all the agreements made at the conference, and what each country would receive at the end of the war.
+Explore the resources below to learn more about the decisions made at the Yalta conference.
+As you do, list all the agreements made at the conference and what each country would receive at the war's end.

 Image - Video

-Then, move on to the Got It? section to check your list.
+Great!
+Move on to the Got It? section to check it.

 Image - Button Next